google/accompanist/docs/navigation.md

 !!! warning
     The navigation APIs are currently experimental and they could change at any time.
-    All of the APIs are marked with the `@ExperimentalPermissionsApi` annotation.
+    All of the APIs are marked with the `@ExperimentalAnimationApi` annotation.

 ## Usage